 Of course, creating a visual style is easier said than done.
 How do you figure out what aesthetic will work best for your business?
 The easiest way to figure that out is to scope out your competition.
 Look at the accounts of other businesses in the same field as you, and search for what’s trending on hashtags that are relevant to your brand.
 Chances are you’ll notice a few common themes or motifs emerging.
 These similarities don’t occur because people aren’t creative, they occur because they work.
 Experiment with different twists on these themes, until you find something that works well for your business’s brand personality.
 Once you have that down, creating new posts will become that much easier.

 Nothing kills interest in an Instagram faster than long gaps between posts.
 If you want to gain new followers, and keep the followers you have, then posting new content consistently is paramount.
+In fact, Social Media Week found that not posting consistently is one of the top reasons for a profile to start losing large numbers of followers.
 Setting up a schedule to follow is great, but do you know what’s even better?
 Automating your schedule so that you don’t have to worry about missing a date by accident.
 There are several software options available that will post things on Instagram based on a schedule of your own design.
 It saves you time, effort, and is a major load off of your back.
 Some of the most prominent products for Instagram automation include SocialCaptain, Instamber, and SkedSocial.
 Each of these software are easy to use, and a worthwhile investment.

 What kind of content works best for your Instagram page?